reactjs/react.dev/content/docs/render-props.md

 permalink: docs/render-props.html
 ---

-The term ["render prop"](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) refers to a simple technique for sharing code between React components using a prop whose value is a function.
+The term ["render prop"](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) refers to a technique for sharing code between React components using a prop whose value is a function.

 A component with a render prop takes a function that returns a React element and calls it instead of implementing its own render logic.